logo

 3. Apply for ARRT or NMTCB certification.
 In addition to passing the relevant certification exam, prospective Massachusetts RTs must hold professional certification from either the ARRT or NMTCB, which is an additional step after passing the qualifying exam(s).

-4. Receive your RT license.
+4. Apply to the RCP and receive your RT license.
 Once your RT license is formally issued, you may begin to work in the state.

 Massachusetts Radiology Tech Salary and Job Outlook